 How can I earn money in Costa Rica?
-Many people enjoy living in this tropical paradise but, not many know how to earn money while doing so.
+Many people enjoy living in this tropical paradise, but few know how to earn money.

-Do you want to stay, to live and to earn money in Costa Rica?
+Do you want to stay, live, and earn money in Costa Rica?
 It takes more than catching a flight and getting in with your passport.
-You will need to obtain a work permit, which is not easy to get, to legally work and earn money in Costa Rica.
+You will need to obtain a work permit, which is not easy to get, to work legally and earn money in Costa Rica.

-If you manage to find an employer, they can apply for a work permit on your behalf if you have the skills that the local population does not have.
-The work permit is valid for one year and it is renewable.
+If you find an employer, they can apply for a work permit on your behalf if you have the skills that the local population does not have.
+The work permit is valid for one year and is renewable.

 It is possible to become a legal resident even if you don’t have a work permit.
-You may obtain temporary residency by purchasing property in Costa Rica, or by making a deposit with a bank to show solvency.
-However, these residency categories do not allow you to work in the country right away, as you would have to apply for permanent residency after 3 years.
+You may obtain temporary residency by purchasing property in Costa Rica or by making a deposit with a bank to show solvency.
+However, these residency categories do not allow you to work in the country immediately, as you would have to apply for permanent residency after 3 years.

 Employment Possibilities to earn money in Costa Rica

 There is a demand for those who can teach English in a bilingual or language school in Costa Rica.
 Schools that hire teachers can help you get a work permit.
-Be careful to check out the status of the job first as it might be illegal.
-This means you might be contracted to work for a partial salary while on a tourist visa.
+Check out the job status first, as it might be illegal.
+You might be contracted to work for a partial salary while on a tourist visa.
 This is illegal in Costa Rica.

 Real Estate Agent